 Neil Sedaka once noted that breaking up is hard to do.
 Even harder, it seems, is doing good science.
 Why?

-Dr. Ray Dingledine, a pharmacologist at Emory University in Atlanta, attempts to answer this question in a new paper published in the journal eNeuro.
+Dr. Ray Dingledine, a pharmacologist at Emory University in Atlanta, attempts to answer this question in a paper published in the journal eNeuro.

 His thesis begins with the discomfiting statement that "psychological aspects of decision-making introduce preconceived preferences into scientific judgment that cannot be eliminated by any statistical method."
 In other words, the fact that a research paper is backed by really solid statistics is meaningless if preconceived assumptions or scientific judgments are incorrect.
 No amount of fancy math can fix that.